Blizzard throwing 20th anniversary Diablopalooza

 To celebrate this momentous occasion, Blizzard is throwing a limited-time party, and everyone's invited.
 Across Diablo III, Hearthstone, Overwatch, Heroes of the Storm, World of Warcraft and Starcraft II, a number of Diablo-themed events are occurring.
 Diablo III, naturally, has the biggest, with the event The Darkening of Tristram, which reimagines the first 16 levels of the original Diablo game, including quests, monsters and NPCs.

-World of Warcraft will see an invasion of characters from the Diablo world of Sanctuary; Overwatch players will get Diablo-themed sprays; Heroes of the Storm players will get to play a new brawl map, while Hearthstone players get a Diablo-themed Tavern Brawl; and StarCraft II players will get a Lord of Terror worker portrait.
+World of Warcraft will see an invasion of characters from the Diablo world of Sanctuary, Overwatch players will get Diablo-themed sprays and Heroes of the Storm players will get to play a new brawl map.
+Meanwhile Hearthstone players get a Diablo-themed Tavern Brawl and StarCraft II players will get a Lord of Terror worker portrait.

 Blizzard has teased more to come, so you can keep an eye out for announcements here.